abseil/abseil.github.io/docs/cpp/guides/strings.md

-string, and is designed to be the fastest possible way to construct a string out of a mix of raw C strings, `absl::string_view` elements, `std::string` value, and boolean and numeric values. `StrCat()` is generally more efficient on string concatenations involving more than one unary operator, such as `a + b + c` or `a += b + c`, since they avoid the creation of temporary string objects during string construction.
+string, and is designed to be the fastest possible way to construct a string out of a mix of raw C strings, `absl::string_view` elements, `std::string` value, and boolean and numeric values. `StrCat()` is generally more efficient on string concatenations involving more than one binary operator, such as `a + b + c` or `a += b + c`, since they avoid the creation of temporary string objects during string construction.

 ```cpp